United States - The climate in short

 Sequoia National Park.

-In the northernmost part (which includes the northernmost part of Montana, North Dakota, Minnesota, Wisconsin and Michigan, the north-east of the state of New York, and the northern part of Vermont, New Hampshire and Maine), the climate is
+In the northernmost part of the east-central United States (which includes the northern part of Montana, North Dakota and Minnesota, most of Wisconsin and Michigan, northern Pennsylvania, north-central New York state, the interior of Massachusetts, and the states of Vermont, New Hampshire and Maine), the climate is

 Duluth